Hurricane Irma slams into Caribbean as Florida awaits storm

 "This is the largest such evacuation in the history of the country," Prime Minister Hubert Minnis said.

 "Some of the (Bahamian) islands aren't more than 9 feet (above sea level).
-Storm surges there may be 20 feet.
-You get the idea what's going to happen to those islands," CNN meteorologist Chad Myers said.
+Storm surges there may be 20 feet," CNN meteorologist Chad Myers said.

 Wary Florida takes precautions